-Based on the amount and value of data and the information available to the THD, determine if any additional data is needed to complete the picture.
-The methods for obtaining the data or information will depend on the type of information needed and the THD's available resources.
+IBased on the amount and value of data and the information available to the TPHD, determine if any additional data is needed to complete the picture.
+The methods for obtaining the data or information will depend on the type of information needed and the TPHD's available resources.
 The SPC or designated staff will need to collect information in order to address information gaps.

-Key Stakeholder Input
+Key Stakeholder Data

 Key stakeholders are an important source of information and data that can be useful in strategic planning.
-Conducting surveys, key informant interviews, and focus groups can provide internal perspectives and opinions about the work of the THD.
+Conducting surveys, key informant interviews, and focus groups can provide internal perspectives and opinions about the work of the TPHD.
 It will be important to determine the specific objectives and the participants for each method.
 It may be helpful to review the data, as discussed in the next section, and identify gaps that can be addressed through these engagement strategies.

 Surveys.
-Surveying the staff regarding organizational climate, opportunities and challenges, and strategic priorities can be an effective way of making everyone feel included in the process.
-Surveys can be conducted traditionally, by using paper and pencil, or electronically, by using a web-based survey tool that can be distributed through email or by posting on the THD intranet.
+Survey the staff regarding organizational climate, opportunities and challenges, and strategic priorities to better understand their perspective.
+This can also be an effective way of including staff in the process.
+Surveys can be conducted traditionally, by using paper and pencil, or electronically by using a web-based survey tool that can be distributed through email or by posting on the TPHD intranet.

 Interviews.
-Administrators and staff offer a wealth of knowledge about the THD, health services, and functions.
-Individuals who are well informed about one or more aspects of the THD are considered "key informants."
+Administrators and staff offer a wealth of knowledge about the TPHD, health services, and functions.
+Individuals who are well informed about one or more aspects of the TPHD are considered "key informants."
 An interviewer asks a set of predetermined questions, and at times, will ask follow-up questions to obtain more information.
 When using this method, develop a protocol that outlines the interview process, especially if more than one person will be conducting the interviews.